SUNY Plattsburgh Celebrates its Class of 2007

 During both ceremonies, The Adirondack Brass played "Pomp and Circumstance" and the

-Champlain District Pipe Band played the bagpipes.
-The Cardinal Singers, under the
+Elgin and District Pipes and Drums played the bagpipes.
+The Cardinal Singers, under

 -- 30 --